md-ashafuddula/MSc-Engg-in-CSE/README.md

 3. Import ``pdf`` figs
 4. Use python ``matplot`` lib for ``pdf`` format image extraction
 5. Notice that no overlapping happens in ``curve and legend``
+6. Save the best ``ML models`` for future use, otherwise you will regret like me 🙄

 # Publications: